INN/docs/how-we-work/meetings.md

 -  Starts on time, no exceptions
 -  Never longer than 15 minutes
 -  Literally stand up
--  Scrum Master role rotates week to week
+-  Scrum Master role rotates monthly

 Each team member answers three questions (no more than two minutes per person):